Categories

 “We made sure she went to all her activities with Special Olympics, DAWN Center for Independent Living, Morris County Adaptive Recreational Program (McARP) and others but she certainly has the opportunity to be more independent now while living at The Rose House,” said Rachel’s mother Vicki.
 “They’ve helped with transportation, decision making, doing her own laundry and taking responsibility for herself with food shopping, preparation of meals, and more!”

 Rachel is currently keeping her athletic skills sharp by swimming up to 30 laps per session.
-She’s looking forward to competing in the 2023 Special Olympics in Bocce.
+She recently took home two gold medals in the Special Olympics New Jersey 2023 Summer Games in the sport of Bocce!

 Aside from being sporty, Rachel has an interest in Art, taking virtual painting classes right from her apartment.
 She’s social and enjoys music and dancing at parties.
 In addition, Rachel also loves animals.
 She enjoys pet-sitting her brother’s dog and takes horseback riding lessons.
 In fact, Rachel recently won two awards, first place and participation, from the Schooling Show at Seaton Hackney Stables! (pictured above) She loves spending time with her family at home and on outings as well as game night and weekend activities with her friends at Rose House.